 This model offers prospects for creating a process for community engagement utihub where students, parents, teachers, and lizing an asset-based approach.
 Within local community members feel a sense of this process, asset mapping is a particiownership (Capers & Shah, 2015).
-This hub patory method that is used as the initial traditional community school approach, (termed "The Hub" within the organizaintegration of services is integral to the tional structures and systems of the Evans structure for providing an array of services.
+This hub patory method that is used as the initial integration of services is integral to the tional structures and systems of the Evans structure for providing an array of services.
 Community Partnership School) provides a long-term connection to students to enrich their community while achieving success.